 Cunningham has a variety of internship opportunities

-Are you a psychology, social work, special education, human services, community health, or leisure studies student?
+Are you a psychology, social work, or special education student?

 Would you like a career working with children who have serious emotional and behavior disorders?

 Through comprehensive programs and services, Cunningham provides expert care to help our kids learn positive coping and behavioral skills, achieve realistic academic goals, and develop the life skills necessary to be successful in our community.